neophob/wpc-emu/assets/client-example/README.md

 # Client Example

-Minimal example how to use wpc-emu in the browser
+Minimal example how to use WPC-Emu in the Browser, emulator core is running in a worker thread.

+NOTE: using a worker thread requires that you use HTTPS, also on localhost!

 ## SHOWME!